 For example, you can see that the crop coverage of rapeseed in Kherson region is 117,8 thousand hectares.
 It’s 33% larger than in official records.
 When shifting our view towards the Dnipro region you can easily observe 136,4K hectares of fields within the unregistered farmland.

-The new map by EOS Crop Monitoring leverages the results from a research done by EOS Data Analytics together with NASU Institute of space research as well as the State Space Agency of Ukraine within the “Supporting Transparent Land Governance in Ukraine” program by the World Bank.
+The new crop map by EOSDA Crop Monitoring leverages the results from a research done by EOS Data Analytics together with NASU Institute of space research as well as the State Space Agency of Ukraine within the “Supporting Transparent Land Governance in Ukraine” program by the World Bank.
 Currently the results are being used by the Ministry of economic development, trade and agriculture of Ukraine.

 The main goal of the program is to support the transparency of land resources on part of the government as well as private landowners.